tbosch/sencha-touch-angular-adapter/README.md

 Some parts are still missing:

-- Validation Markers: ng:validate does not work here...
-In angular 0.9.19 this is tricky to use, in angular 0.10 this should be easier...
 - list and grouped-list do not yet support automatically marking pressed items and the indexbar at the right.

 Sample